Menopause Type 1: Pre-menopause

 In this phase, your periods are probably changing: you may be experiencing periods coming closer together, with worse PMS and cramping.
 Later in Type 1, periods can occur farther apart, be heavier, and you might even start skipping some.

-You may have gained a pound or two or find it harder to lose the extras that creep on.
-You may have had some hot flashes, and particularly if you’ve had vaginal births, you may have some urine leakage or urgency.
+You may have gained a pound or two from hormonal weight gain or find it harder to lose the extras that creep on.
+You may have had some menopause hot flashes, and particularly if you’ve had vaginal births, you may have some urine leakage or urgency.
 Sleeplessness, mood swings, and low energy are also very common.